-Delete My Account -- Begin the process of deleting your WhatsApp account.
-See our How to Delete Your WhatsApp Account tutorial for full instructions.
+Delete My Account - Begin the process of deleting your WhatsApp account.
+See our tutorial on how to delete your WhatsApp account for full instructions.

 These settings determine how WhatsApp behaves when you're calling or exchanging messages with your contacts.

-Font Size -- Use this to change the size of the text that you see when chatting with messages.
+Font Size - Use this to change the size of the text that you see when chatting with messages.
 You can select Small, Medium, or Large.
-(The default is Medium.)

-Chat Backup -- Schedule when and how you want to make a backup of your WhatsApp message history.
-See our How to Back Up WhatsApp Messages tutorial for complete instructions.
+Chat Backup - Schedule when and how you want to make a backup of your WhatsApp message history.
+Check out our tutorial on how to back up WhatsApp messages for complete instructions.